PlagueHO/CosmosDB/docs/Get-CosmosDbCollectionSize.md

 ### -Context

-This is an object containing the context information of the CosmosDB database containing the collection.
+This is an object containing the context information of the Cosmos DB database containing the collection.
 It should be created by \`New-CosmosDbContext\`.

 ```yaml